zhaojj2209/tp/docs/UserGuide.md

 ![Edit Bookmark Expense](images/userguide/bookmark/AnnotatedEditBookmarkExpense.png)

-Edits the third bookmark expense in the bookmark expenses list to have an amount of `$15.00` and two categories of `Entertainment` and `Personal`.
+Edits the third bookmark expense in the bookmark expenses list to have an amount of `$15.00` and two categories `Entertainment` and `Personal`.

 #### 4.5.3 Delete Bookmark Expense: `delete-bookmark`